Inheritance Tax Checklist: Know Before You Sell

 - Inherited mutual funds and stocks: There are different tax rules for inherited mutual funds or stocks that are not held inside retirement accounts.
-Typically when you sell a stock or fund you pay capital gains tax on any gain that has occurred since you bought it.
+Typically, when you sell a stock or fund, you pay capital gains tax on any gain that has occurred since you bought it.
 The amount you originally bought it for is called your cost basis.
-When you inherit these types of assets, for tax purposes, the cost basis is based on the fair market value of the fund or stock at the time of the decedent’s passing.
-This is commonly referred to as a “step up” in cost basis.
-So if your parent bought a stock for $100 and it was worth $200 at their death, for tax purposes, you can “step-up” the cost basis to $200.
-Here’s an interesting detail: you can choose the fair market value of the fund or stock to be the date of the decedent’s death or you can choose the fair market value as of six months after death; if you choose six months after, you have to choose this alternate valuation date for all assets.
-To use an alternate valuation date you must make an election on IRS Form 706, within one year of the due date of the federal estate tax return, including extensions.
+When you inherit these types of assets, for tax purposes, the cost basis is based on the fair market value of the stock or fund or at the time of the decedent’s passing.
+This is commonly referred to as a “step-up” in cost basis.
+So, if your parent bought a stock for $100 and it was worth $200 at their death, for tax purposes, you can “step-up” the cost basis to $200.
+Here’s an interesting detail: you can choose the fair market value of the fund or stock to be the date of the decedent’s death, or you can choose the fair market value as of six months after death; if you use six months after, you have to choose this alternate valuation date for all assets.
+To use an alternate valuation date, you must make an election on IRS Form 706, within one year of the due date of the federal estate tax return, including extensions.
 When you sell the asset, you will either have a capital gain or a loss depending on the difference between the cost basis and the value of the asset when you sell it.
-To estimate the taxes on cashing in inherited accounts of any kind, you can do a tax projection to see what taxes you will pay if you cash something in.
+To estimate the taxes on cashing in inherited accounts of any kind, you can run a tax projection to see what taxes you will pay if you go that route.